aaryan-arctan/fast-vc-service/README.md

     - [x] save audio files to datetime-based directories
     - [x] Add flexible WebSocket message name configuration feature, allowing modification through configuration files
     - [x] Add a setting for the audio sample rate in the WebSocket client.
+    - [ ] Add WebSocket interface for retrieving compressed/encrypted audio and statistics files by ID
     - [ ] create Docker image for easy deployment
     - [ ] Handle exceptional cases, e.g., when a chunk converts with rta>1, what processing solutions exist?
     - [ ] resolve the issue of semaphore leak